Taku-pg/Support_Java_Developer_Task/README.md

 ##### Description
 - Modify product's attribute data with given product id.
-- You need to specify http header Content-Type as "application/json-patch+json".
+- You need to specify the http header Content-Type as "application/json-patch+json".
-- "op" is represent type of operation such as "add", "replace" or "remove".
+- "op" represents a type of operation such as "add", "replace" or "remove".
-- "path" is target attrbute which you want to add/replace/remove.
+- "path" is a target attrbute which you want to add/replace/remove.
 - "value" needs to specify when "op" is "add" or "replace".

 ##### Example patch request